lineceptorg/react-browser-navigator/README.md

   // importing the property
   let { language } = useNavigator();

-  // getCurrentPosition
+  // you can use it within the useEffect hook OR simply print the
-  useEffect(() => {
+  // string into the return statement useEffect(() => {
     if (!isNull(language)) {
-      // you can use it within the useEffect hook OR simply print the
-      // string into the return statement
       console.log("language", language);
     }
   }, [language]);